 Getting paid what you’re worth

-Unless you already have a large investment portfolio?
-It’s likely that your job provides you with most or all your income.
-Assuming you have budgeting skills and the willpower to save as much money as possible?
-The biggest determinant of your long-term financial success will be how much money you earn.
+Unless you already have a large investment portfolio, it’s likely that your job provides you with most or all your income.
+Do you have budgeting skills and the willpower to save as much money as possible?
+Then the biggest determinant of your long-term financial success will be how much money you earn.
 And thus how much you have available to save.

 For this reason, you should regularly check that your current salary is suitable for your role and experience.
 If it isn’t, ask for a raise or look for a similar job that will pay you more.